 Amelia Bedelia Chapter Book #1: Amelia Bedelia Means Business (Paperback)

 Amelia Bedelia makes her chapter book debut!
 In Amelia Bedelia Means Business, a New York Times bestseller and the first book in the new chapter book series, young Amelia Bedelia will do almost anything for a shiny new bicycle.
+This chapter book is an excellent choice to share during homeschooling, in particular for children ages 5 to 7 who are ready to read independently.
+It’s a fun way to keep your child engaged and as a supplement for activity books for children.

 Amelia Bedelia's parents say they'll split the cost of a new bike with her, and that means Amelia Bedelia needs to put the pedal to the metal and earn some dough!
 With Amelia Bedelia anything can happen, and it usually does.
 Short, fast-paced chapters, tons of friends, silly situations, and funny wordplay and misunderstandings make the Amelia Bedelia chapter books an ideal choice for readers of the Ivy and Bean, Magic Tree House, and Judy Moody books.
 Features black-and-white pictures by Lynne Avril on every page!